Skip to main content

 Moisture Needs: medium (average) to medium-dry or drier, tolerates poor soils.

 Origin: Garden origin hybrid discovered by famous plant person Jan Spruyt from Belgium.
-Chance seedling was discovered in the coneflower field in 2013 (Buggenhout, Belgium).
+Chance seedling were discovered in the coneflower field in 2013 (Buggenhout, Belgium).
 Originally the plants was named ‘JS Engeltje’ (with Jan Spruyt initials), later changed to 'Pretty Parasols'.
 Parentage of this plant is unknown.
 But it probably carries genes of Echinacea pallida - due to the more narrow leaves, drooping petals, longevity and drought tolerance.
 In Belgian conditions (milder temperate climate) was proven with high endurance to wind, cold, heat and sun.
 We dodn't trial this plant here yet, but we believe it is a good plant even in Midwestern conditions.
+'Pretty Parasols' was patented in 2020 under PP31675 (unlicensed propagation is prohibited).
+Plants are propagated vegetatively from tissue culture.

 Deer/Rabbit Resistant: yes / yes